Guidelines for Placing Materials on Electronic Reserve

 What may be submitted:

-- student papers (Instructor must obtain permission from the student.
-Attach permission to form)
+- Student papers (Instructor must obtain permission from the student and provide it to library staff)

 Form in which material may be submitted: